Bhaiyahns45/Docker/README.md

 ## Dockerfile example for python as base image

-    # for a base image form python
+    # for a base image from python
     FROM python:3.8

     # define the present working directory